-Popular term for the most sublime category of sentient in the known galaxy, an or Archailect or archailect cluster grown to godlike status (despite the fact that not all archailects are primarily ascended ai, most incorporating both post-ai and postbiont elements).
+Popular term for the most sublime category of sentient being in the known galaxy: an Archailect or archailect cluster grown to godlike status.
+Something of a misnomer since in fact that not all archailects are primarily ascended ais; most are complex multibeings and incorporate postbiont or postvec elements.

 - AI, ai

 - Subsentient - Text by M. Alan Kazlev

 A simple organism, alife, or bot that is not fully sentient.

 - Subsophont - Text by M. Alan Kazlev

 A being - whether biological or aioidal, that may be sentient but has not developed true sophonce.

 - Turing Test - Text by M. Alan Kazlev based on Anders Sandberg in his Transhuman Terminology